CattleChain/Docs/doc/architecture.md

 Taurus is a blockchain listener that supports various DLT, and the listener aims to listen to Blockchain Events and store data in FIWARE.
 This component compliments FIWARE as an OffChainDB.

 [Link](https://github.com/FIWARE-Blockchain/Taurus).

+**Important: Currently Taurus is not integrated in the project but will be soon**